Sathishabm210/Food_Truck_Web_App/README.md

 once backend and frontend apps started running
 1. Go to Homepage
-2. Click on truck management tab
+2. Click on truck Manage Trucks tab
 3. Add new truck name, publish month and service date
 4. click on add
 5. To appear in home page add/update todays date